Afonso-Bezerra/gbrogio/README.md

 I'm 15-year-old boy, Currently high school student 📚📚.
 I am Brazilian, I live in the state of Paraná.
 I'm a front-end developer, in this giant world of Frameworks and languages.
 Always evolving and always looking for a next level.

-- 🌱 I’m currently work in the front-end area, working with React components and Interfaces with next and typescript. 💼
+- 🌱 I’m currently work in the front-end area, working with React components and Interfaces with nextJs and typescript. 💼
 - 💬 I'm open to suggestions or questions from the front-end world. ❗❓
 - 📫 How to reach me: [guilhermbrogio.ps@gmail.com](mailto:guilhermebrogio.ps@gmail.com) 📧 & my Discord: [GBrogio#5159](https://discord.com/channels/@me) 🎮
 - 😄 Pronouns: He/Him. 👦